top of page

 • 4 min read

 For most of my professional life, I’ve been intimately involved with banking—as a banker, a consultant, or an architect of banking technology.
-I know how the engine of a successful financial institution works, and I certainly know how to drive profitability.
-Having led departments from product operations to credit risk, I’ve been intimately familiar with the tools and data banks use to deliver their products, and I’ve watched the data science revolution transform the industry.
+I’ve been intimately familiar with the tools and data banks use to deliver their products, and I’ve been part of the data science revolution transforming the industry.
 But I also have a deep, personal appreciation for the challenges ordinary people face every day just trying to make the right financial decision.
+For many, financial stress is a relentless part of life and financial outcomes are declining.

 Here is where the opportunity—and the challenge—lies for the banking community.
 Every bank, large or small, proudly supports its community through charitable giving.
 This commitment funds countless non-profits, many of which provide financial education.
 But here is the challenge of financial education: it is taught as it was many decades ago, during bygone eras, when information was scarce.
 That approach, often delivered as a series of siloed product explanations, is a strategy born of history, and it just does not work today.
 Our modern world, dominated by information abundance and Artificial Intelligence, is in desperate need of changing our financial education approach.